 For years Siri seemed to take second place compared to other personal digital assistants like Google’s Assistant or Amazon’s Alexa.
 But that all changed with Siri in iOS 12.
-Now with Apple’s latest operating system Siri is arguably the most powerful and versatile assistant on the planet.
+Since then, Siri is arguably the most powerful and versatile assistant on the planet.

 The point is, you can now make Siri carry out virtually any command you can think of by responding to any phrase you want.
 It’s really brilliant.